5 Things to Do Now If You Are In a Car Accident While Pregnant

-For minor accidents without visible injuries, you can call the local police department’s non-emergency line.
-They will either send a police officer or give you instructions about what to do next.
+For minor accidents without visible injuries, emergency first responders are not necessary.
+Instead, call the local police department’s non-emergency line.
+They will either send a police officer or give instructions about what to do next.

 The important thing is to make sure the authorities know about the crash.
-Even with a minor accident, if there is any damage to the cars involved, you will want a record of the incident for an insurance claim.
+Even with a minor accident, if there is any damage to the cars involved, a police report is a necessary record of the incident for an insurance claim.

 2. Be Sure to Explain that You’re Expecting

-Whether it’s the 911 dispatcher, the police, EMTs, or later your insurance representative, let them know that you are pregnant.
+Whether it’s the 911 dispatcher, the police, EMTs, or later your insurance representative, let them know about the pregnancy, and what week it is.
 Emergency personnel may follow different protocols to ensure the health and safety of an expectant mother and her baby.
 Pregnancy may also limit the types of medications they can administer.